hmwainw/I129paradox/README.md

 -----------------------------------------------------------------
 In Release_Concentrations/
 - database.xlsx: surface water concentration data in Europe from literature (see database_readme.dox)
+  * the database is originally published under the DOI: 10.5281/zenodo.13685679, and modified to add the SRS data
 - plot_SRS_surfacewater.ipynb: plot the surface water concentrations at SRS (FM-6.csv and FMC-002F.csv; Figure S1)
 - release_plots.xlsx: annual release from La Hague and Sellafield
 - effluents_concentrations.xlsx: summary statistics of concentration data